Read This First

 Prompt 1: Provide a diverse list of miraculous or fantastical accounts in history, and discuss the inverse correlation between their departure from material expectations and their acceptance among historians.

-The pressure point is Miraculous or fantastical accounts in history: this is where The Fantastical & Historical Truth stops being merely named and starts guiding judgment.
+The live issue is Miraculous or fantastical accounts in history.
+This is where The Fantastical & Historical Truth starts to guide judgment instead of merely sounding important.

-This first move lays down the vocabulary and stakes for The Fantastical & Historical Truth.
-It gives the reader something firm enough about miraculous or fantastical accounts in history that the next prompt can press low to moderate without making the discussion restart.
+The first move should give the reader a firm grip on miraculous or fantastical accounts in history.
+That lets the next prompt press low to moderate without making the whole discussion start over.

 The inverse correlation should not be framed as a crude rule that historians reject whatever sounds strange.
 The better point is evidential proportion: the farther an account departs from ordinary material expectations, the more independent, convergent, and contextually resilient the evidence must be before the account becomes historically credible.